bostrot/steemsearchapi/README.md

 Where the keyword 'test' is being searched in the whole json_metadata key.
 You can search for videohashes, permlinks, author, description and so on.

 # How it works
 It indexes new posts every minute and once a day every post from every author.
 This data is written into a SQLite DB.
 A cleanup of dead videos was intended but removed for now.
+All posts that do not have a videohash key will be ignored and deleted.

 # GUI
 https://bostrot.github.io/steemsearchapi/

 Here is a simple graphic interface that lets you search our database

+# TODO
+Check whether the video up checker works.
+If not make it working.

 # Limitation
 As it uses a SQLite Database there are some limitations: json_metadata and every other key is returned as an escaped string.